vilisimo/website/content/projects/cookme.md

 project: cookme
 weight: 2
 ---
-Cookme is a website that serves as a simple recipe holder with a no-nonsense frontend.

 https://cookmetoo.herokuapp.com/

+_Cookme_ serves as a simple recipe holder with a no-nonsense frontend.

 A user can browse recipes that have been added by other users.
 Additionally, the user can search for ingredient(s) that he/she would like to use.
 If there are recipes containing them, the matching recipes will be shown.
 Furthermore, the user can add recipes and ingredients to his/her fridge.
 Once ingredients and recipes are added, the user can search the fridge for liked recipes that can be made with ingredients in the fridge.

 Technologies: